Edwin Nii Lante Vanderpuye: Member of Parliament

 He was elected as MP during the 2012 elections, where he faced off against Victor Okaikoi of the New Patriotic Party.
 Vanderpuye was quite confident about his chances of winning, famously stating in November 2012 that if he got less than 65% of the vote, he would concede the seat to Okaikoi.
 In the end, Vanderpuye won by a smaller landslide than expected, with 45,967 votes (63%) against 26,269 (36%) for Okaikoi and 745 (1%) for Emmanuel Odoi of the Convention People's Party.

-In December 2016 he was retained as the member of Parliament for the Odododiodio Constituency with 36,606 votes representing 57.04% against his closest contender the New Patriotic Party whose candidate, had 26,671 votes representing 41.56%.
-He served in Parliament as the ranking member on Local Government and Rural Development Committee and as member on the Privileges committee and Appointments committee.
+In December 2016, he was retained as the member of Parliament for the Odododiodio Constituency with 36,606 votes, representing 57.04% against his closest contender, the New Patriotic Party, whose candidate had 26,671 votes, representing 41.56%.
+He served in Parliament as the ranking member on the Local Government and Rural Development Committee and as a member on the Privileges committee and Appointments committee.

-He won again 2020 elections with 53.83% of votes over his closest opponent Nii Lante Bannerman of the NPP who got 45.31%.
+He won the 2020 elections with 53.83% of votes over his closest opponent, Nii Lante Bannerman of the NPP, who got 45.31%.

-As the 2024 elections approached, Edwin Nii Lante Vanderpuye chose not to seek re-election to Parliament.
+As the 2024 elections approached, Edwin Nii Lantey Vanderpuye chose not to seek re-election to Parliament.
 He cited frustrations faced by lawmakers in carrying out their duties, particularly the high attrition rates in the House.
 These frequent turnovers hinder members from gaining the experience needed to effectively advance parliamentary work.

-Deputy Minister to Minister Youth and Sports
+Deputy Minister to Minister of Youth and Sports

-In March 2013, was appointed as Deputy Minister for Trade and Industry under the John Mahama government.
-He served in that role until 2014 when he was moved to serve as Deputy Minister for Local Government and Rural Development where he served until 2015.
+In March 2013, he was appointed as Deputy Minister for Trade and Industry under the John Mahama government.
+He served in that role until 2014, when he was moved to serve as Deputy Minister for Local Government and Rural Development, where he served until 2015.
 After a ministerial reshuffle in 2015, Vanderpuye was named by John Dramani Mahama as Minister of Youth and Sports to replace Dr. Mustapha Ahmed.